hclayton1095/DScapstone/slides.md

 - With a maximum character limit of 280, Twitter(X) is the premier social media site for short-form content.
   - Short form content has several benefits for sentiment analysis:
-    - Less computationally intensive
+    - Less computationally intensive.
-    - Reduced storage requirements
+    - Reduced storage requirements.
-    - Greater availability of training data
+    - Greater availability of training data.

 ---

-### Why is Sentiment Analysis Important
+### Why is Sentiment Analysis Important?

 - The constant flow of data makes Twitter(X) an invaluable resource for analyzing trends in public sentiment.
 - In financial markets, these sentiments can serve as indicators of investor confidence, public reactions, and potential price fluctuations.
-- Prior studies demonstrate that analyzing sentiment from Twitter posts can effectively reflect investor sentiment and broader market trends
+- Prior studies demonstrate that analyzing sentiment from Twitter posts can effectively reflect investor sentiment and broader market trends.

 ---

 ### Goal of our project

-- *Perform sentiment analysis on Twitter(X) data related to publicly traded companies to determine the possibility and accuracy of predicting the price movements of stock prices based on user sentiment.*
+*Perform sentiment analysis on Twitter(X) data related to publicly traded companies to determine the possibility and accuracy of predicting the price movements of stock prices based on user sentiment.*

 ---

-# Methods
+# METHODS

 ---

 ### Sentiment Analysis

-- We selected three primary methods for sentiment Analysis:
+- We selected three primary methods for sentiment analysis:
-  - Valence Aware Dictionary and sEntiment Reasoner (VADER)
-  - Financial Valence Aware Dictionary and sEntiment Reasoner (finVADER)
-  - Financial Bidirectional Encoder Representations from Transformers (finBERT)
+  - VADER
+  - finVADER
+  - finBERT

 ---

 ### VADER

 - Developed in 2014 by C.J.
-Hutto and Eric Gilbert at the Georgia Institute of Technology.
+Hutto and Eric Gilbert at Georgia Tech.
-- Lexicon based with library of common words and phrases.
-Assigns a score to each word and aggregates to determine positive, neutral, or negative sentiment.
+- Lexicon-based with a library of common words and phrases.
-- Designed specifically for "micro-blog like text" used in social media sites like Twitter(X).
+- Designed specifically for micro-blog style text.
-- Requires no training data which allows extremely fast operation.
+- Requires no training data → extremely fast.

 ---

 ### finVADER

 - Developed in 2023 by Petr Koráb.
-- Open-source adaptation of VADER model with additional financial domain-specific lexicons.
+- Open-source adaptation of VADER with financial domain-specific lexicons.
-- Trained on financial texts like earnings reports, news articles, and finance specific tweets.
+- Trained on financial texts including news, earnings reports, and finance tweets.

 ---

 ### BERT

-- Deep learning language model developed by researchers at Google in 2018.
+- Deep learning language model developed by Google in 2018.
-- Revolutionary in Natural Language Processing by introducing deep bidirectional training or transformer encoders.
+- Introduced bidirectional transformers.
-- Bidirectional mechanism considers preceding and following context simultaneously, allowing deeper language understanding.
+- Excels at contextual language understanding.
-- Excels at a variety of tasks including question answering, search query ranking, next-sentence prediction, and sentiment analysis.

 ---

 ### finBERT

-- Open-source, domain-specific adaptation of the BERT model introduced by Dogu Tan Araci in 2019.
+- Open-source, domain-specific adaptation of BERT introduced by Dogu Tan Araci in 2019.
-- Pre-trained and fine-tuned on financial texts to deliver improved performance on data involving uncommon financial specific terminology.
+- Pre-trained and fine-tuned on financial texts.
-- Requires far more computational resources and training times when compared to lexicon based approaches such as VADER.
+- More accurate for financial terminology but computationally heavier.

 ---

 ### Support Vector Machines (SVM)

-- Once sentiment analysis is complete, SVM will be used to make predictions on stock price movement.
+- Once sentiment analysis is complete, SVM is used to make predictions on stock price movement.
-  - SVM is a Supervised machine learning method that excels in classification tasks.
+  - SVM is a supervised machine learning method that excels in classification tasks.
-  - Commonly used in financial research for its ability to detect patterns in market movement.
+  - Commonly used in financial research for detecting patterns.
-  - Prior studies, notably by Chakraborty et al., have shown SVM models outperform other approaches in stock price prediction.

 ---

-#### SVM Decision Function
+### Support Vector Machines (SVM)

 ![SVM Decision Function](images/svm_formula.png)

-- The features ***x*** represent the variables used for next-day prediction.
+- The features **x** represent the variables used for next-day prediction.
-- The feature weights ***w*** represents how strongly the model separates upward and downward movement classes.
+- The feature weights **w** represent how strongly the model separates upward and downward movement classes.
-- The bias term ***b*** shifts the decision boundary to improve classification accuracy.
+- The bias term **b** shifts the decision boundary to improve classification accuracy.

 ---

+### SVM Model Setup

+- Features used:
+  - Sentiment scores
+  - Lagged stock price movement
+  - Date-based indicators
+- RBF kernel selected for its ability to capture nonlinear patterns in the data.
+- Balanced class weights applied.
+- Predicts next-day “up” or “down.” stock price movement.

+---

 ### Evaluation Metrics

-- Accuracy: *Of all the predictions the model made, how many were correct?*
+- Accuracy: Of all predictions made, how many were correct?

 ![Accuracy Formula](images/accuracy_formula.png)